lizio27/portfolio/README.md

     <!-- About Me Section -->
     <section id="about">
       <h2>About Me</h2>
       <p>Hello!
-I'm a finance professional with a passion for data analysis and coding.
-I specialize in financial modeling, data visualization, and automation using Python and R. I enjoy solving complex financial problems and building tools to streamline processes.</p>
+I'm a finance professional with a passion for the Capital Markets.
+I am currently working in Morgan Stanley as a Credit Risk Analyst.
+         I enjoy solving complex financial problems and building tools to streamline processes.</p>
     </section>

     <!-- Resume/CV Section -->